proxytranslation/user-docs/dashboard2/publishwebsite/javascript-publishing.md

 # JavaScript publishing

 This section contains key settings for [Basic publishing](clientsidetranslation.html) as well as the one line of JavaScript to embed the translations to the original website.
-There are four sub-sections.
+There are five sub-sections.

 ## Embed code